 Instead of the midnights and cups of coffee celebrated in Rent's "Seasons of Love," Gruesome's twosome, longtime friends Doug and Kayleen, measure their life in stitches, scars and hospital stints.
 In an empathetic effort to match Kayleen's internal agony, which includes intense stomachaches, daredevil Doug makes himself susceptible to an array of disfiguring accidents.
 "When Doug cracks his head open or loses an eye, he feels he can share Kayleen's pain," Joseph explains.

+Tony nominee Scott Ellis directs Jennifer Carpenter ( Dexter) and Pablo Schreiber (Tony-nominated for Awake and Sing!), who play the damaged duo from ages 8 to 38 in a series of non-chronological scenes.
+"Not only must they portray many different ages, but they literally never leave the stage, so this play is emotionally and athletically demanding," says Joseph, who adds that it's also funny.
+"Without humor, you'd be faced with a pretty grim narrative."
 Following Gruesome — his third play produced by Second Stage after All This Intimacy and Animals Out of Paper — Joseph makes his Broadway debut with Bengal Tiger at the Baghdad Zoo, a Pulitzer Prize finalist, which opens in March and stars Robin Williams as the titular cat.
 This reality has yet to set in for the 36-year-old Ohio native, thanks in part to his distracting day job as a writer on the third season of Showtime's "Nurse Jackie," his first foray into television.

 "Luckily, I haven't had time to sit and brood over the fact that I have these major productions coming up," he says.
 "One of these days, it's going to hit me."
 And when it does, here's hoping it leaves a mark.